pi-base/data/spaces/S000029/README.md

 ---
 uid: S000029
+name: One-point compactification of $\mathbb Q$
+aliases:
-name: One Point Compactification of the Rationals
+  - One point compactification of the rationals
 counterexamples_id: 35
 refs:
   - doi: 10.1007/978-1-4612-6290-9